-1.3 Similarly and taking account of No. 4.4 as well as of Nos.
-5.43 and 5.43A, receiving frequencies not in conformity with the Radio Regulations are recorded with a symbol which includes the indication that the notifying administration cannot claim protection from any harmful interference that may be caused by frequency assignments operated in accordance with the Radio Regulations.
+1.7 Similarly and taking into account No. 4.4 as well as Nos.
+5.43 and 5.43A, frequency assignments to receiving stations not in conformity with the Radio Regulations are recorded with a symbol which includes the indication that the notifying administration cannot claim protection from any harmful interference that may be caused by frequency assignments operated in accordance with the Radio Regulations.

+See also Rules of Procedure relating to No.11.37.

 NOC